 Since I was a little boy toddling around Boston, I’ve loved reading, writing, great fiction, history, current events, and piles and piles of books.
 However, becoming an author has been an unorthodox journey.

 In addition to diving into J.R.R.
 Tolkein, Stephen King, Robert Ludlum, and Bernard Cornwell long before I truly understood what I was reading, I wanted to be a US Marine.
 I blame my grandparents and parents for this, and for the first ten years of my professional life, I was a Marine infantryman serving around the world both in and out of warzones.
 But whenever I went overseas, the books and notepads came with me.

-After ten years I left the Marines, dabbled as a consultant for a time, and eventually landed at CIA as a paramilitary officer.
+After ten years I left the Marines, worked as a consultant for a time, and then was recruited by the CIA to be a paramilitary officer.
 I won’t go into the details of my time with the Agency except to say that this was when I started gravitating toward becoming a professional writer.